Chapter 1 : Seven Still

-Unseasonable fog surrounded the dark, crowded streets of London as Severus Snape walked along a wrought-iron fence that encircled a small park.
-The glow of the streetlamps barely penetrated the mist, and they seemed to float above him like eerie orange orbs.
+Unseasonable fog surrounded the dark, crowded streets of London as Severus Snape walked along a wrought-iron fence encircling a small park.
+The glow of the streetlamps hung heavy in the mist.
 Severus was in unknown territory, his wand was stowed within easy reach: if this were a test of his abilities, and not the meeting that it had been purported to be, he was prepared.
-The fog, however—which Severus knew to be the result of Dementor activity, and not the weather, as Muggles like his father might think—was a flaw in his defences.
-He had considered using a Supersensory Charm, but with all the people and homes nearby, the resulting noise would have made it impossible to hear anyone approaching.
-Instead, he had to rely solely on his own eyes and ears, and his ability to move as quickly and quietly towards the end of the street as possible.
+The fog, however—which Severus knew to be the result of Dementor activity, and not the weather, as Muggles like his father might think—was a most unwelcome complication.

-He had no idea how much time passed before he regained his senses, but when he opened his eyes again, he was in a dim room, standing around a large wood table with a number of other black-robed figures.
-Against one wall stood a fireplace that provided the only source of light in the room: the flames gleamed and flickered in the reflection of the shiny wood tabletop, and on the masks that they all wore.
+The next thing he knew, he was in a dim room, standing around a large wood table with a number of other black-robed figures.
+Against one wall stood a fireplace that provided the only source of light in the room.
+The flames gleamed and flickered in the reflection of the glassy wooden tabletop, and on the masks that they all wore.
 His wand had been taken from him.

-A part of him had felt immensely gratified by the knowledge that Potter was about to fall so far, so quickly, for he had known for some time in advance what was being planned—had even been complicit in it.
-Severus had happily abided Bellatrix Lestrange’s request for information on whomever Caradoc Dearborn was paying extra attention to, since it meant pointing the wand at the person he hated most.
-The only flaw in the plan was Lily, of course: now that she seemed to have fallen under Potter’s spell, just like everyone else, Severus had been concerned that she would be targeted as well, or become an incidental victim.
+He had known for some time in advance what was being planned—had even been complicit in it.
+More than a small part of him had felt immensely gratified by the knowledge that Potter was about to fall so far, so quickly.
+Severus had happily abided Bellatrix Lestrange’s request for information on whomever Caradoc Dearborn was paying extra attention to, since it meant singling out the person he hated most.
+The only flaw in the plan was Lily, of course: now that she seemed to have fallen under Potter’s spell, Severus had been concerned that she would get hurt.
 But her death had not been reported, either, and he supposed that she had wisely heeded the warning he had written to her about staying as far from Potter as she could.

 Now that there were only seven here, Severus was relieved.
 For all he knew, and hoped, Potter was lying dead in the ground somewhere, far from this place, and forever away from Lily.

 “Now that everyone has arrived,” a voice said, breaking the heavy silence, “welcome.”
 Having spoken with Bellatrix on several occasions, Severus recognized her deep, heavy voice.
-He had, of course, expected that she would be here tonight, for she had been their link to the Dark Lord for most of the past year.
-She had known almost all of them when they had first arrived at Hogwarts, and it seemed fitting that she would be here now.
+He had, of course, expected that she would be here tonight.
+She had been their link to the Dark Lord for most of the past year, and had known almost all of them when they had first arrived at Hogwarts, and it seemed fitting that she would be here now.

 “You all know why you are here tonight,” she continued, standing at the far end of the gleaming table.
-She too was wearing a mask, but her posture belied the ceremoniousness that Severus knew must be splayed across her face.
 “You are here to submit yourselves to the most noble service of the Dark Lord.
-Tonight, you free yourselves from what fetters you to the trivialities of the world, fully committing to achieving his aims.”
+Tonight, you free yourselves from the trivialities of the world, and from life.”

-Severus fell impatient quickly: Bellatrix was already getting the slightly fanatical edge to her voice that usually preceded a lengthy sermon on glory and surrendering to the will of the Dark Lord.
+Severus' impatience swelled quickly.
+Bellatrix was already getting the slightly fanatical edge to her voice that usually preceded a lengthy sermon on glory and surrendering one's will of the Dark Lord.

-“You have already done well in serving the Dark Lord: you have given him information, and you have upheld his ambitions in your years at school.
-Some of you have even helped to purge our world of the unworthy already, demonstrating your commitment.
-For this, you are to be rewarded with the Dark Lord’s trust.”
+“You have already done well in serving the Dark Lord.
+You have given him information.
+You have upheld his beliefs in the halls of Hogwarts.
+Some of you have even helped to purge our world of the unworthy already.
+For this, you are to be rewarded.”

-She paused momentarily, and Severus found himself looking around uncertainly, wondering which of his schoolmates had already committed their first murder.
-That was not a story they had ever exchanged amongst themselves in the common room.
+She paused, and Severus glanced around uncertainly, wondering which of his schoolmates had already committed their first murder.
+That was not a story they had ever exchanged in the common room.

-Silence fell again, and it seemed almost as if Bellatrix was waiting to see if any of them would be overcome with some kind of revelatory gratitude for their great luck, but no one moved, let alone spoke.
+Bellatrix seemed almost to be waiting to see if any of them would be overcome with some kind of revelatory gratitude, but no one moved, let alone spoke.
 The door behind them opened, and another robed figure stepped into the room.

 “He is here.”
-This voice was a man’s instead, but Severus did not know whose.
-Beyond Bellatrix, he knew few of the other Death Eaters: there was Avery’s father, and Mulciber’s, and the Lestrange brothers, but Severus knew there must be many more that he had never met.
+Severus did not recognize the man's voic.
+Beyond Bellatrix, he knew few of the other Death Eaters: Avery’s father, and Mulciber’s, and the Lestrange brothers.
+He knew there must be many more that he had never met.

 “Bring one to him,” was all the man said in response.
-Severus felt a rush of anticipation now, for he knew that the man must mean one of them
+Severus felt a rush of anticipation.
+One of them.

-Bellatrix’s hand rested on the shoulder of the boy at her right.
+Bellatrix’s hand came to rest on the shoulder of the boy at her right.

-“Regulus first,” she whispered reverently, almost as if she thought that no one else could hear her.
+“Regulus first,” she whispered reverently, apparently forgetting that the others could hear her.

-The two of them swept from the room, the same tense silence falling among those remaining.
-Though they had all known each other for years, there did not seem to be any conversation appropriate for this particular situation.
-Severus did not mind: he usually found what they had to say self-aggrandizing and petulant.
-They wore their family names like badges of pride, as if it made them less likely to be killed or injured.
+The two of them swept from the room, tense silence falling in the room.
+There seemed to be no conversation appropriate for this particular situation.
+Severus did not mind: he usually found what his fellow Slytherins had to say was self-aggrandizing and petulant.
+They wore their family names like badges of pride, as if it made them immune to danger.
 He knew that they had always looked down on him for being half-blood, but it clearly had not stopped him from getting to this point—and, as far as he was concerned, not having the security of privilege would make him all the more capable when it came to serving the Dark Lord.

 The fire crackled occasionally in the minutes they sat there.
-Mulciber tapped his ring against the bottom of the table several times, until his companions began to shift irritably at the noise.
-Someone’s shoe scraped against the floor, and another person coughed.
+Mulciber tapped his ring against the bottom, apparently ignorant to the waves of irritation being sent in his direction.

 Regulus did not return when Bellatrix came to take Mulciber, nor did Mulciber when she came again, this time gesturing for Severus to follow her.
 He wished that he had seen Regulus and Mulciber after their initiation.
 Though he would not have admitted it, he felt a twinge of apprehension at walking into this blind.